project-ida/notes/Deep strong coupling.md

 J_- |n, j, m\rangle =  \sqrt{j(j + 1) - m(m - 1)} |n, j, m - 1\rangle
 $$

+These ladder operators are conceptually similar to the creation and annihilation operators of the field.
+The details are however more complicated due to the addition rules of angular momentum.

-For the case when **all TLS excited** , $m=N/2$:
+For the case with **all TLS excited** , $m=N/2$:
 $$
 J_- |n, N/2, N/2\rangle  = \sqrt{N} |n, N/2, N/2 - 1\rangle
 $$

 For the first de-excitation, the coupling terms gets enhanced by  $\sqrt{N}$ .
-This might not seem surprising at first glance, because we have $N$ TLS excited and so we should expect the rates of emission (which go as the square of the coupling) to be enhanced by $N$.
+This might not seem surprising at first glance because we have $N$ TLS excited and so we should expect the rate of emission (which go as the square of the coupling) to be enhanced by $N$.

 For the case of **a single excitation** , $m=-N/2 + 1$: